Founder Profile Series: Bridget O'Carroll

 One of the biggest ways O’Carroll was impacted by the Venture Lab was through its Penn Wharton Innovation Fund.

-Prior to the funding, O’Carroll only had the funds to pay for a spotify premium account and a zoom membership.
+Prior to the funding, O’Carroll started her brand with $16, enough to pay for a Spotify premium account and a Zoom membership.
 Beyond that, she would invest the money she made off of memberships in her business and to support herself during her second year in MBA.

 When she received the $5,000 from the fund, she used it for rebranding.

 “It was really nice to just be able to carve out that space to invest, to be really thoughtful, and I am just so happy with how it turned out.
-It feels like something that just feels so fulfilling and authentic to me.”
+It feels so fulfilling and authentic to me.”

 O’Carroll also stated that she found office hours at the Venture Lab very impactful.
 For example, she was able to talk to experts like Dhruv Prasad, CEO of Music Reports!, who gave her advice on abiding with music rights in her on-demand exercise videos.

-“It was just so great to get these really honest and clear answers,” said O’Carroll.
+“It was great to get these really candid and clear answers,” said O’Carroll.

 What is the greatest lesson O’Carroll has learned so far from her time at the Venture Lab?

 The biggest lesson O’Carroll has learned so far has been to ask for help.
-After interacting with various experts during office hours, she stated that she has learned to rely on them when she has questions.
+After interacting with various experts during office hours, she stated that she has learned to seek them out when she has questions.

-“Understanding where you are the expert and understanding where you are not the expert is so key to success.”
+“Understanding where you are the expert and understanding where you are not is key to success.”

 What goals does O’Carroll have for her time in VIP-C?